Skip to main content

 Description

-Azure App Service Authentication is a feature that can prevent anonymous HTTP requests from reaching a Web Application or authenticate those with tokens before they reach the app.
-If an anonymous request is received from a browser, App Service will redirect to a logon page.
-To handle the logon process, a choice from a set of identity providers can be made, or a custom authentication mechanism can be implemented.
+Azure App Service Authentication is a feature that can prevent anonymous HTTP requests from reaching a web application or authenticate those requests with tokens before they reach the app.
+If an anonymous request is received from a browser, App Service redirects to a login page.
+To handle the login process, you can choose from a set of identity providers or implement a custom authentication mechanism.

-By Enabling App Service Authentication, every incoming HTTP request passes through it before being handled by the application code.
-It also handles authentication of users with the specified provider (Entra ID, Facebook, Google, Microsoft Account, and Twitter), validation, storing and refreshing of tokens, managing the authenticated sessions and injecting identity information into request headers.
-Disabling HTTP Basic Authentication functionality further ensures legacy authentication methods are disabled within the application.
+By enabling App Service Authentication, every incoming HTTP request passes through it before being handled by the application code.
+It also handles authentication of users with the specified provider (Entra ID, Facebook, Google, Microsoft Account, and Twitter), validation, storing and refreshing of tokens, managing authenticated sessions, and injecting identity information into request headers.
+Disabling HTTP Basic Authentication further ensures legacy authentication methods are disabled within the application.

-This is only required for App Services which require authentication.
-Enabling on site like a marketing or support website will prevent unauthenticated access which would be undesirable.
+This is only required for App Services that require authentication.
+Enabling it on a site like a marketing or support website will prevent unauthenticated access, which may be undesirable.

-Adding Authentication requirement will increase cost of App Service and require additional security components to facilitate the authentication.
+Adding an authentication requirement can increase App Service costs and require additional security components to facilitate authentication.

 2. Go to App Services.

-5. Ensure that App Service authentication set to Enabled (Will only appear once an Identity provider is set up/selected).
+5. Ensure App Service authentication is set to Enabled (this appears only after an identity provider is set up).

 6. Navigate back to the application blade.